bastibuck/sb_attendance/README.md

 sb_attandance allowes you to manage attandance of members for calendar events

+##### Please create new issues for feature you would like to be implemented as well as bugs you find.
+Thanks

 ![ScreenShot](sb_attendance.jpg)
 #####It's my first contao extension, so please, help me by giving lots of feedback.